-I was lucky, I researched my surgery options very early on and even got to meet a woman 3 days after my breast cancer diagnosis who was willing to show me her reconstruction.
+I was lucky.
+I researched my surgery options very early on and even met a woman 3 days after my breast cancer diagnosis who was willing to show me her reconstruction.
 I also knew that I didn’t have to just have surgery at my local hospital.
-You can in fact so the NHS Choices guidelines state www.nhs.uk state go to any NHS hospital in the UK for treatment or surgery.
+You can in fact, so the NHS Choices guidelines state, www.nhs.uk go to any NHS hospital in the UK for treatment or surgery.
 Of course, subject to a referral from your GP but that shouldn’t stop you from having the surgery you want or need.
-My local hospital couldn’t provide the surgery I wanted – so I had to look elsewhere.
-The surgeon who could offer the surgery was actually still within the same NHS Hospital Trust.
+My local hospital couldn’t provide the surgery I wanted, so I had to look elsewhere.
+The surgeon who could offer the surgery was still within the same NHS Hospital Trust.
 Why didn’t I get all my options offered?

 My vision is that I want photographs of reconstructions available to any patient so that they are able to make an informed choice – quickly.
 Women who have been through this procedure know how important something like this is.
-I have myself shown many women my reconstructed breast.
+I have shown many women my reconstructed breast.
 If it helps someone to make the right decision for them then that can only be a good thing.

 You are buying a new car… you wouldn’t buy a new car without a test drive, or looking at it or reading up on it or getting recommendations about it.
 This is SO much more important that a car.
 You need to know that it’s right for you.
 It would be fantastic if I can get at least one woman, who’s had breast cancer reconstruction surgery, from every hospital up and down the country, to post a photo of their breast reconstruction on my web site.
 You take a photo and email this with basic details of the Consultant/surgeon, which hospital etc so I can upload this onto a secure app on my site.
 The patient or user can then look in the privacy of their home on the secure login site.
-ABCD BRA – Breast Reconstruction Advisor will give true and genuine pictures provided by patients.
+ABCD – Breast Reconstruction Advisor will give genuine pictures provided by patients.
 I am sure this will help many women making this tough decision at the most upsetting and crucial time of their life.